Ironmouse

-Ironmouse is a Puerto Rican-American VTuber, singer and live streamer.
-Active since 2017, she is a founding member of the VTuber group VShojo launched in 2020.
-With over one million followers on Twitch, she is the most-followed English language VTuber on the platform, and had the most active paid subscriptions of all Twitch channels for a period in February 2022.
-The name Ironmouse was inspired by a minor character from Sailor Moon.
+Ironmouse is a Puerto Rican VTuber, singer, and Twitch streamer.
+Active since 2017, she served as a founding member of the U.S.-based VTuber agency VShojo from November 2020 to July 2025.

+In her streaming activities, Ironmouse has been a prominent advocate for common variable immunodeficiency (CVID), an immune disorder for which she has received treatment; she has promoted plasma donation, and has held fundraisers and served as a spokesperson for the Immune Deficiency Foundation.
+In 2024, she became the most-subscribed Twitch streamer of all time, surpassing Kai Cenat's first record during a September 2024 subathon, before being surpassed herself by Cenat during a November 2024 subathon.

 Career

-Ironmouse had originally planned to pursue a career as an opera singer, but was later diagnosed with common variable immunodeficiency (CVID)—an immune disorder that has left her largely bedridden.
-This has required her to remain isolated from others—a situation which intensified in 2020 amid the onset of the COVID-19 pandemic.
+Ironmouse originally planned to pursue a career as a coloratura soprano opera singer, but was diagnosed with common variable immunodeficiency (CVID), an immune disorder that has left her largely bedridden and isolated.
+It has also led to a lung infection called mycobacterium avium complex as she revealed in 2021.
+This required her to remain isolated from others, a situation which intensified in 2020 amid the onset of the COVID-19 pandemic.

 In 2017, she began to pursue a career as a streamer instead, as she was "lonely and wanted something to do".
-Hesitant to use her real face online, she was inspired by the Japanese entertainer Kizuna AI—the first YouTuber to refer to themselves as a "virtual YouTuber"—to stream with a digital avatar to conceal her identity.
+Hesitant to use her real face online, she was inspired by the Japanese entertainer Kizuna AI, the first YouTuber to refer to themselves as a "virtual YouTuber"—to stream with a digital avatar to conceal her identity.
+Her username comes from the villain Sailor Iron Mouse from the manga series Sailor Moon.

 After discovering that there were a growing number of users referring to themselves as VTubers like Kizuna, she began to consider herself one.
 The Ironmouse persona was expanded into a character, which she referred to as a "bigger version of me" and being like a superhero costume; her avatar usually takes the form of a horned demon with pink and purple hair, while its backstory—influenced by her having jokingly referred to herself on-stream as such—suggests that the character is a personification of Satan itself.
-Ironmouse's distinctive, high-pitched speaking voice is the result of CVID complications; she has remarked that some people have refused to take her seriously because of her voice, and that some fellow streamers have been shocked to find out that it was her real voice, and not being manipulated with a voice changer.
+Ironmouse's distinctive, high-pitched speaking voice is the result of a lung infection stemming from common variable immunodeficiency (CVID) which also resulted in her being on oxygen support 24/7; she has remarked that some people have refused to take her seriously because of her voice, and that some fellow streamers have been shocked to find out that it was her real voice, and not being manipulated with a voice changer.